James Campbell (of Burnbank and Boquhan): Forced marriage

 but in London Campbell was regarded as lucky to have escaped the hangman's noose.

 The marriage was annulled on 20 December 1690 by the Parliament of England, which passed a personal Act of Parliament:

-the Mary Wharton and James Campbell marriage annulment Act (2 W.& M. c.
+the Mary Wharton and James Campbell Marriage Annulment Act 1690 (2 Will. & Mar.
+Sess.
+2. c.
 9).

 Campbell's older brother, the 10th Earl of Argyll and later 1st Duke of Argyll, had unsuccessfully petitioned against the annulment.

 In 1692, Mary was married to her guardian, Robert Byerley.

 She died in 1727, having had two sons and three daughters.
 Campbell remarried in 1694 to Margaret Leslie, daughter of General David Leslie, 1st Lord Newark.
 They had two sons and three daughters.

 Politics

 Campbell subscribed £500 to the Darien scheme in 1696.
 His relationship with his brother faltered during the 1690s, but had recovered sufficiently by 1699 that Campbell was elected in the Argyll interest to Parliament of Scotland, as a burgh commissioner for Renfrew.
 In 1702 he became a director of the Bank of Scotland.